cuberite/cuberite/README.md

 MCServer is a Minecraft server that is written in C++ and designed to be efficient with memory and CPU, as well as having a flexible Lua Plugin API.

-MCServer can run on PCs, Macs, and *nix.
-This includes android phones and tablets as well as Raspberry Pis.
+MCServer can run on Windows, *nix and Android operating systems.
+This includes Android phones and tablets as well as Raspberry Pis.

-We currently support the protocol from Minecraft 1.2 all the way up to Minecraft 1.8.
+We currently support Release 1.7 and 1.8 (not beta) Minecraft protocol versions.

 Installation
 ------------